 Rule 2.10(A) has demanding requirements for proof that a judge's public statement is likely to cause actual prejudice in a case.
 Proof of causation involves, in detail, the who, what, when, where, and how of events.
-The BJS policy ignores the when, where, and how of events and considers only one dimension of the who and what factors.
-The policy does not consider, for example, to whom a statement was made, or whether it is likely to be publicized, or who the adjudicator is, or even who the judge is, in detail.
-The BJS policy's focus is solely on the content of the judge's statement.
+The BIS policy ignores the when, where, and how of events and considers only one dimension of the who and what factors.
+The policy does not consider, for example, to whom a statement was made, or whether it is likely to be publicized, or who the adjudicator is,

+BJS policy's focus is solely on the content of the judge's statement.
 BJS should, however, consider at least the following circumstances.